jguhlin/sfasta/FORMAT.md

 By concatenating all of the sequences into successive blocks, it becomes more difficult to add or remove sequences at a whim.
 However, many large sequence files are rarely changed (NT, UniProt, nr, reads, etc).

 ## Warning
-This is a format still in heavy development, backwards compatability is specifically not guaranteed, nor desirable at this stage.
+This is a format still in heavy development, backwards compatability is incredibly unlikely and not desirable at this stage.

 ## File Format
 Bincoded, using serde.

+### Overview
+* Directory struct
+* Parameters struct
+* Metadata struct
+* Sequence streams
+* Scores stream
+* Index struct

-### Location of index
+### Directory
 Directory {
     index_loc: u64,
     seq_loc: u64,
     scores_loc: Option(u64),
-    seqinfo_loc: Option(u64),
+    // seqinfo_loc: Option(u64),  // Not yet...
 }

 Address of various contents of the file.
-Written as u64::MAX-1 at first, then overwritten once file creation is completed.

 Index loc: Location of the index.
 Seq Loc: Location of the sequence stream.
 Scores Loc: (Optional) Location of the scores stream.
-SeqInfo Loc: (Optional) Location of the sequence info stream.

 ### Parameters
 Parameters {